Cyberattack causes disruption at Brussels Airport

 A cyberattack that affected several European airports caused disruption at Brussels Airport on Saturday morning, with several flights cancelled or delayed.

-The technical issues resulted from a cyberattack on the external service provider of the check-in and boarding systems.
+The technical issues resulted from an attack on the external service provider of the check-in and boarding systems.
 Passenger check-in and boarding had to be done manually, impacting the flight schedule.

-By around 7:00, nine flights had been canceled, and fifteen flights were delayed by at least an hour.
+By around 7:00, nine flights had been cancelled, and 15 flights were delayed by at least an hour.

-“The service provider is actively working on a solution and trying to resolve the problem as quickly as possible,” said airport spokeswoman Ihsane Chioua Lekhli.
+“The service provider is actively working on a solution and trying to resolve the problem as quickly as possible,” said airport spokesperson Ihsane Chioua Lekhli.

 35,000 passengers

 Brussels Airport expected 35,000 departing passengers on Saturday.
-The airport advised passengers to only come to the airport if their flight has been confirmed and to follow the airport's information channels for updates.
+Passengers are advised to only come to the airport if their flight has been confirmed and to follow the airport's information channels for updates.

-“We ask anyone with a flight to arrive at the airport on time: two hours in advance for Schengen flights and three hours in advance for flights outside the Schengen zone,” said the airport.
+“We ask anyone with a flight to arrive at the airport on time: two hours in advance for Schengen flights and three hours in advance for flights outside the Schengen zone,” management said.

 Berlin and London